BuildingWebsiteswithClaudeCode:ADeveloper'sGuide

 git add .

-git commit -m "Initial commit of Claude-generated website"
+git commit -m "Initial commit of Claude's first draft, now human-approved"

 # Create a new repository on GitHub/GitLab/Bitbucket and retrieve its URL